The University of Texas at Austin Visa Sponsorship Jobs USA

 Does The University of Texas at Austin sponsor H-1B visas?

-Yes, The University of Texas at Austin is an active H-1B sponsor.
+Yes, The University of Texas at Austin is an active H-1B visa sponsor.
 The university regularly files H-1B petitions for faculty, researchers, and professional staff.
 H-1B is the most commonly sponsored visa type at UT Austin, reflecting its large international workforce across academic departments, research centers, and administrative units.

 Which visa types does The University of Texas at Austin sponsor?

-UT Austin sponsors a broad range of visa types including H-1B, E-3 (for Australian citizens), TN (for Canadian and Mexican nationals), and Green Card pathways such as EB-2 and EB-3.
+UT Austin sponsors a broad range of visa types including H-1B, E-3 visa (for Australian citizens), TN visa (for Canadian and Mexican nationals), and Green Card pathways such as EB-2 and EB-3.
 The university also supports F-1 OPT and CPT for current international students, making it one of the more comprehensive sponsors in higher education.

 Which departments or roles at UT Austin are most likely to sponsor visas?